vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 against are *test* images, held out of training.
 So the final column is generalisation, not memorisation.

-Between epoch 75 and epoch 150 the mean loss falls by a factor of seven and a half.
-Over the same span the number of held-out images the network classifies correctly does not improve at all: 38, then 38, then 37.
+Between epoch 75 and epoch 100 the mean loss almost halves, and neither the number of images classified correctly nor the number proved robust moves by one: 38 and 37 in both cases.
+Between epoch 75 and epoch 150 the loss falls by a factor of seven and a half, and the correct count does not improve at all --- 38, then 38, then 37.

 The two columns should be read together.
 At epoch 75 the network classifies 38 of the fifty correctly and is proved robust around 37 of them.
 That is not a coincidence of